Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Administrative units
 - Roles in AAD - Global.
 Administrative units > add users/groups to it.
+	- Descriptions provided of what roles do when going into them
+	- Roles = permission sets
-- cant manage people in the group whengroup is added to admin unit.
+- Cant manage people in the group when group is added to admin unit.
 - Administrative roles delegated through administrative unit.
 - manage attributes of the group but no management of people in group.
 A way of delegating some administrative permissions.
 Forexample: helpdesk.